metagenlab/zDB/docs/tutorial/website.rst

 It allows the user to compare several aspects of selected genomes and perform comparative analyses for each annotation: a) Orthogroups are identified by default, and differently, the user can optionally identify b) KEGG orthologs, c) COG cluster, and d) PFAM domains along the genomes during the database generation.

 Before proceeding here a brief summary of the mentioned annotations and the link to their databases:
     * **Kegg**: Kegg annotations refer to the Kyoto Encyclopedia of Genes and Genomes (KEGG_).
 The genome annotation is composed of two aspects: a) KO assignemnt (KO is the identifier given to a functional ortholog defined from experimentally characterized genes and protein in specific organism), b) KEGG mapping where each KO is stored in a PATHWAY or MODULE identified based on molecular networks.
-This database provides a highly curated and repliable description of the metabolic pathway of the annotated genomes.
+This database provides a highly curated and reliable description of the metabolic pathway of the annotated genomes.
     * **COG**: COG annotations refer to the database of Cluster of Orthologous Genes (COGs_).
 In this database each COG is assigned to a functional category including metabolic, signal transduction,repair and other pathways.
 This database allows an easy comparison of organisms based on their preference for certain pathways.
     * **Pfam**: Pfam annotations refer to the Pfam_ database used to identify protein families and domains.
 Due to the nature of proteins as combinations of fixed structure, this database is based on the idea that the identification of domains wihin proteins can provide insights to discover their function.